Adan206/GYM-XPRESS/README.md

-African-Clothing-Express
+GYM-XPRESS

-African Clothing Express is a website that sells imported traditional clothing from various countries.
-The store is located in the heart of Tukwila, WA where a large community of African immigrants reside.
-The website should be easy on the eyes, simple to navigate and provide many pictures accompanied with caption and perhaps place of origin.
+GYM-XPRESS is a website that promotes a new type of hassle-free small gym.
+The GYM is located in the heart of Tukwila, WA where a large population.
+The website should be easy on the eyes, simple to navigate and provide many pictures accompanied with caption.

 The concept will meet these technical requirements: